SAP-samples/teched2025-DA267/exercises/ex6_pex_calc/ex6.1_data_action/README.md

 3. Name your data action and select your planning model as default model.
 Then, add an advanced formulas step.
 ![](../../../images/ex6.1_3.png)

+> [!NOTE]
+> Optionally, name your steps.
+This is especially useful when data actions have many steps.

 4. We can easily use the visual formula editor for the first step which is to fill the salary assumption account.
 First, set filters as below.
 Then add a parameter.
 ![](../../../images/ex6.1_4.png)